 Not applicable.
 The finding relates to internal controls over financial reporting and not to a specific major program.

 Finding

-Internal control processes over accounting for construction costs and capital assets added during the year did not ensure proper cut-off and classification of costs incurred on construction projects.
+Internal control processes over accounting for the cut-off of construction costs added during the year did not ensure proper cut-off of costs incurred on construction projects.

 Repeat Finding